auliakhalqillah/Numerical-Integration-Trapezoidal-Method/README.md

   - Final Boundary = 0.8
   - Data Length = 100

- For this example, the result of trapezoidal integration is 1.64187694 (numerically).
-After you run the program, the output file "trapz.txt" will be produced.
-This file is used to plot the result using plot_trapezoidal.m.
+For this example, the result of trapezoidal when `x=0.8` is 1.64187694.
+This program will generate file `trapz.txt` as output result.
+This file is used to plot by using plot_trapezoidal.m.
 Finally, you can find in figure trapezoidal_plot.png as the result.
  # Contact
 Email: auliakhalqillah.mail@gmail.com
  # Material Source